gnembon/scarpet/programs/survival/README.md

 	The coral will be reset to normal, meaning that it will die again if you don't mine it It's useful in liaison with /carpet renewableCorals rule, as it can be used to simplify a coral block farm

+### right_click_harvest.sc
+#### By Sir_Gavith
+	You can right click on a crop to harvest it and replant it Supported crops are Wheat, Carrots, Potatoes, Beetroot and Nether Wart

 ### shear_corals.sc:
 #### By Ghoulboy
 	You can shear a coral, dead or alive, and there will be 0-5 drops which can be either coral fans or corals